-These OATMEAL MOLASSES ROLLS are the perfect bread recipe for your Thanksgiving feast!
-These are a holiday favorite and have such an amazing flavor and texture.
+Oatmeal Rolls with Molasses are such a substantial and delicious bread recipe.
+These OATMEAL MOLASSES ROLLS are the perfect dinner roll recipe for your Thanksgiving feast!
+These Dinner Rolls are a holiday favorite and have such an amazing flavor and texture.

-I wouldn’t say I’m tired of them, but I do wish I would have gotten my act together and posted them earlier.
+These Oatmeal Rolls are one of the Thanksgiving Recipes I was so excited to share with you.
+I wouldn’t say I’m tired of all the holiday recipes, but I do wish I would have gotten my act together and posted them earlier.
 That being said…better late than never.
 I’m so proud of the holiday recipes we have rounded up for you this year, and I hope you love them as much as we do!

-We like to top our Oatmeal Molasses Rolls with butter and honey for the ultimate carby side dish.
+We like to top our Oatmeal Rolls Recipe with butter and honey for the ultimate carby side dish.

-You’ll be craving these throughout the year, not just during the holidays!
+If you love a good dinner roll recipe, then you’ll be craving these Oatmeal Rolls throughout the year, not just during the holidays!
 They’re the perfect compliment to all your other favorite holiday recipes.

 - 2 teaspoons active dry yeast